-Within the scope of this provision, two non-supervisor District employees within the same Unit and same job classification may voluntarily agree, with the written approval of the District, to trade for one another during scheduled work hours.
+Within the scope of this provision, two non-supervisor District employees within the same Unit and same job classification may voluntarily agree, with the written approval of their Supervisor, to trade shift/watch for one another during scheduled work hours.
 Employees who voluntarily agree to shift/watch trading will not receive overtime compensation as a result of the trade.
 Such trades will not be approved if they create overtime.
 Employees may utilize trade time in scheduling work hours under the following guidelines and conditions:

 - a.
-Prior written approval must be obtained from the employees' Supervisor.
-Prior written approval will be granted from the employees' supervisor as long as the criteria below has been met and the request is received at least three (3) days prior to the first part of the trade. - b.
-The employees requesting the trade are responsible for submitting a written request containing the specific dates, times, and names of the employees involved.
-The written request must be signed by all involved employees.
+Prior written approval must be obtained from the employees' Supervisor. - b.
+The employees requesting the trade must submit a written request to their Supervisor at least three days prior to the first part of the trade.
+The written request must contain the specific dates, times, names and signatures of all employees involved.
 Approval will only be considered for specific dates, i.e. no open-ended trades. - c.
-Trade days are to be indicated on the PTO form as: T/W for trade day worked and T/O for trade day off.
+Provided the written request complies with the criteria set forth in G(a) above, the employees' Supervisor will approve the trade. - d.
+Employees should identify their trade days on the PTO form as: T/W for trade day worked and T/O for trade day off.
 A notation in the comments section of the PTO form is required.
+A notation on the Timesheet within ADP is required.